 - Takes it to a new level.
 Even by this comic's standards, Tarquin is Genre Savvy.
 In his handbook to the guards, he includes items straight from the Evil Overlord List.
 Not only has he read the List, it is later revealed that his big Evil Plan is based around not just genre Tropes, but Audience Reactions, specifically Love to Hate, Evil Is Cool, and a hefty dosage of You Bastard.
 He's even willing to allow the Order to take on Xykon because he knows that villain-versus-villain confrontations are always a toss-up between the bad guys, while the heroes are more narratively-equipped to defeat the villain.

-- Also deconstructed, as he objectifies people as plot devices.
-He had no problem with killing Nale, his own son, for example, just because he had no place in the narrative anymore.
-It's also his main contribution to his little team.
+- It's his main contribution to his little team.
 Being their leader, and a brilliant strategist, and so on, are largely untrue manifestations of his overinflated opinion of himself.
-All in all, he comes off as a sociopath who's only attachment to people is trying to make them fullfill tropes and archetypes, and a huge Take That to a Genre Savvy villain.
+All in all, he comes off as a sociopath whose only attachment to people is trying to make them fulfill tropes and archetypes, and a huge Take That to a Genre Savvy villain.

-- He even offers to do the tired "villain allows himself to be incarcerated and manipulate from behind bars" trope to Elan.
+- He even offers to do the popular "villain allows himself to be incarcerated and manipulates from behind bars" trope to Elan.
 Elan refuses.

-- Dark Chick: According to Word of the Giant, this is his actual role within his party.
+- Dark Chick: This is his actual role within his party.
 His job was to take five powerful evil villains and keep them working together and not making the mistakes normal villains make.
 Only Tarquin's delusions make him think he's The Leader.